Different Client and Content Characteristics

 For ease of use in this scenario, NetStorage is used as the origin for all requests.

 We need a new OD property with one property hostname and we also want to employ Standard TLS security for access.

 The steps that follow outline what you need to do to create the property hostname for this use case.

 - You need a Standard TLS certificate set up the property hostname.
 This can take awhile to provision, so you should create it before you create the OD property.
 You need to include your property hostnames as a CN or SAN in the certificate—"data-management-tools.com".

 - Create a new OD property in Control Center.

 - Set up a Standard TLS Property Hostname to Edge hostname association for "big-games-downloads.com."

 Phase 2: Add a new rule for specific Client IP requests

-For certain requesting clients, we want to optimize delivery.
+For certain requesting clients, we want to speed up and optimize delivery.
 So, we're incorporating this rule to target requests from various CIDR blocks to use specific Client Characteristics and Content Characteristics behavior settings.

 - In the Property Configuration Settings click Add Rule.